 More than 130,000 Australians are diagnosed with skin cancer each year with two in three Aussies being diagnosed with some form of skin cancer before they turn 70, according to Cancer Council Australia.

-With the rates of melanoma so worryingly high in our sunburnt country, it’s crucial to stay vigilant for any irregularities in our skins.
+With the rates of melanoma so worryingly high in our sunburnt country, it’s crucial to stay vigilant for any irregularities on our skin.
 But it can often be difficult to determine what is potentially skin cancer or just a harmless, common freckle.

 With that in mind, Starts at 60 spoke to the experts to determine what to look out for when checking your skin and the importance of regular self-checking.